skip to Main Content

 The Military Requires Something More In Child Custody Agreements

 You will need to address several issues during your divorce, and it can feel a bit overwhelming, especially if you have children.
-Deciding how to split time with them between you and your future former spouse could require some intense negotiations.
+Deciding how to split time with them between you and your future former spouse could require some intense child custody agreements.

 For most people, creating a parenting plan is the end of this struggle, but for members of the U.S. Armed Forces, such as you, another step remains.
 The military requires you to create a plan to care for your children during deployment.